List of pseudoscience topics

 Criticism of pseudoscience, generally by the scientific community or skeptical organizations, involves critiques of the logical, methodological, or rhetorical bases of the topic in question.
-Though some of the listed topics continue to be investigated scientifically, others were only subject to scientific research in the past and today are considered refuted, but resurrected in a pseudoscientific fashion.
+Some of the listed topics were subject to scientific research in the past and today are considered refuted, but resurrected in a pseudoscientific fashion.
 Other ideas presented here are entirely non-scientific, but have in one way or another impinged on scientific domains or practices.

 Many adherents or practitioners of the topics listed here dispute their characterization as pseudoscience.
-Each section here summarizes the alleged pseudoscientific aspects of that topic.